 The Connecting Europe Facility (CEF) is one of the key initiatives proposed by the Commission in the context of its package for delivering sustainable growth and jobs, directly related to the Europe 2020 Strategy for smart, sustainable, and inclusive growth.

-- CEF will fund the continuous coordination, operation, maintenance, enhancement and promotion of the central services of the Europeana portal and infrastructure and related networks including.
+- CEF funds the continuous coordination, operation, maintenance, enhancement and promotion of the core service of the Europeana portal and infrastructure and related networks.